dwarkeshsp/hugoblog/content/posts/talent.md

 The question is, why aren’t more people trying to curate talent, whether for philanthropic reasons or simply for their own benefit?

 The first and most obvious reason is that identifying talent often doesn’t personally benefit a scout.
 He may get a collector’s satisfaction and a philanthropist’s pleasure, but not necessarily a hedge fund manager’s returns.
-Talent curators, just like innovators, often can’t internalize most of the gains from their activities, so it’s no surprise that both are undersupplied.
+Talent curators, just like innovators, often can’t internalize most of the gains from their activities, so it’s no surprise that both are undersupplied[^2].
 In some sense, better talent curation actually is a type of  innovation.

-The notable exception to this is sports, where there is an entire infrastructure set up to scout, evaluate, sponsor, and train promising athletes.
+[^2]: One notable exception is sports, where there is an entire infrastructure set up to scout, evaluate, sponsor, and train promising athletes.
 This is because colleges can internalize the value of the players they recruit and train (completely so, in fact, since the players are not paid).

-An intellectual does not benefit to the same extent from the ideas which his protegee ends up developing[^3].
+An intellectual does not personally benefit from the ideas which his protegee ends up developing[^3].
 Similarly, a venture capitalist has nothing to gain from funding someone early in their career who clearly has potential but doesn’t yet have a promising business idea.
-He certainly doesn’t benefit from funding someone working in areas like basic science or the humanities which can’t easily be spun off into startups.
+Neither does he profit from funding someone working in areas like basic science or the humanities which can’t easily be spun off into startups.

 [^3]: To the extent that intellectuals simply care about spreading their ideas (narrator: they don’t), on the margins, they should spend more time helping and promoting budding thinkers.
 I suspect, for example, that Thomas Sowell’s ideas would be better off had he spent the time it took to write his 30th book on identifying and mentoring young writers like Coleman Hughes.
 Sowell himself is the product of similar efforts by Milton Freedman.